Moving from human utterance to a dystopian

 into different textural realms.
 Material was recorded at Lake Vyrnwy (Llyn Efyrnwy in Welsh).

 This work can be seen as a sonic protest 'song'.
-Lake Vyrnwy was created to bring clean water to the city of Liverpool and was one of many reservoirs built (flooding valleys and drowning villages) in Wales during the 19th and 20th centuries.
+Lake Vyrnwy was created to bring clean water to the English city of Liverpool and was one of many reservoirs built (flooding valleys and drowning villages) in Wales during the 19th and 20th centuries.
 The locals and Welsh MPs were rarely consulted and the decision was made from on high by the British Government.
-This reached a pivotal momentin the 1960s with 'Cofiwch Dryweryn', a graffitied stone
+This reached a pivotal momentum the 1960s with 'Cofiwch Dryweryn', a graffitied stone

 wall in Llanrhystud, Wales.
 Meic Stephens